How to get your full tenancy deposit back

 Throw out any rubbish

-On top of this, if your flat has a prepaid electricity metre, the power will probably cut out once you've vacated the property and stopped topping it up.
-That means that any food left in the fridge or freezer will rot...
+On top of this, if your flat has a prepaid electricity meter, the power will probably cut out once you've vacated the property and stopped topping it up.
+This means that any food in the fridge or freezer will rot...

 You should also use your weekly rubbish and recycling collections as an opportunity to get rid of anything you're not taking with you.
 Landlords or estate agents are likely to charge you for anything they end up having to dispose of themselves.
 This will result in not getting your full deposit back.